SiteApps/cpanel/README.md

 Also, there are some [useful
-scripts](http://support.siteapps.com/entries/31701308-Useful-SiteApps-cPanel-plugin-shell-scripts) to help you managing the plugin.
+scripts](http://support.siteapps.com/entries/31701308-Useful-SiteApps-cPanel-plugin-shell-scripts) to help you manage the plugin.